Eliezer Masliah: Research misconduct

 Research trials on the drugs cerebrolysin and minzasolmin were also found to be based on questionable data from Masliah's lab.
 Masliah co-authored 21 papers on the pig brain extract cerebrolysin, eight of which have been discovered to have issues.
 Cerebrolysin is marketed as containing "neurotrophic peptides" but researchers using high performance liquid chromatography found that it does not contain peptides, and is largely composed of amino acids and salt, with some trace protein fragments.
 Some of the fraudulent papers on cerebrolysin co-authored by Masliah appear to have been quite influential in boosting interest in cerebrolysin, which is used today in countries like Russia to treat stroke, dementia, and other conditions.
 Masliah received funding for many of his cerebrolysin studies from the maker of cerebrolysin, EVER Pharma, and collaborated with Herbert Moessler, former general manager at EVER Pharma, who incidentally has 19 of his own papers flagged for anomalies.
 Moessler and Masliah started a company, Neuropore, to investigate the drug minzasolmin in 2008.
-A phase II clinical trial on minzasolmin involving 496 people is currently ongoing and is scheduled to finish in late 2024.
+On December 16, 2024 UCB reported that a phase II clinical trial on minzasolmin involving 496 people showed that minzasolmin failed to demonstrate superiority over placebo in both primary and secondary endpoints.

-Masliah has not publicly commented on these findings.
-As of November 2024 he is not listed as part of the National Institute on Aging's staff on their website, although as of November 2024 his name still appeared in NIH's Network Enterprise Directory, suggesting he is still an NIH employee.
+Masliah has not publicly commented on any of the findings against him.
+As of November 2024 he is not listed as part of the National Institute on Aging's staff on their website, although in November 2024 his name still appeared in NIH's Network Enterprise Directory, suggesting he was still an NIH employee.